 Francine was appointed to the GEF Seniors Housing Board of Directors on May 1, 2017.

-Jim was appointed to the GEF Seniors Housing Board of Directors on January 1, 2013.
+Craig was appointed to the GEF Seniors Housing Board of Directors on May 1, 2018.

 Chair: Bernie Bolton

-Members: Jacquie Eales, Gary Gordon, Svitlana Nikolaev (external)
+Members: Catherine Cheng, Craig Henderson, Svitlana Nikolaev (external)

 The purpose of the Finance and Audit committee is to monitor and make recommendations to the Board on matters affecting financial control policies, budget review process, risk analysis and assessment, financial information systems policy and external and special/comprehensive audits.